arangodb/spring-data-demo/README.md

 ## Relations

-Because ArangoDB as a multi-model database provides graph as a key feature, Spring Data ArangoDB also supports a feature set for it.
+Because ArangoDB as a multi-model database providing graphs as a key feature, Spring Data ArangoDB also supports a feature set for it.

 With the `@Relations` annotation we can define relationships between our entities.
-To demonstrate this we use our before created entity `Character`.
+To demonstrate this we use our previously created entity `Character`.

 First we have to add a field `Collection<Character> childs` annotated with `@Relations(edges = ChildOf.class, lazy = true)` to `Character`.